Diesel fuel is used to move consumer goods by rail and ship, to generate power, and to power all manner of agricultural and heavy-duty equipment.

 The Fluid Catalytic Cracking (FCC) and Resid FCC (RFCC) processes have long been trusted workhorses in the refining industry to meet the demand for motor fuels.

-Hydrocracking technology plays a major role in meeting the need for cleaner-burning fuels, effective feedstocks for FCC and petrochemical operations, and high-quality lubricating oils.
+Hydrocracking technology plays a major role in meeting the need for cleaner-burning fuels, effective feedstocks for FCC and petrochemical operations, and high quality lubricating oils.
 ISOCRACKING®, offered by Chevron Lummus Global (CLG), a joint venture between CB&I and Chevron U.S.A.
 Inc., is CLG’s hydrocracking technology with more than 65 new units licensed since 2000.